datarobot/pic2vec/README.md

 Features
 --------

 This is the prototype for image features engineering.
-Supports Python 2.7, 3.4, 3.5, and 3.6.
+Supports Python 2.7, 3.4, 3.5, 3.6, and 3.7

 ``pic2vec`` is a python package that performs automated feature extraction for image data.
-It supports training models via the DataRobot modeling API, as well as feature engineering on new image data.
+It supports feature engineering on new image data, and allows traditional machine learning algorithms (such as tree-based algorithms) to train on image data.

 ## Input Specification